Some-Body-Else/p4gpc.dungeonframework/README.md

 ### All Users
 This section is essentially for the future, if I'm being honest.
-While defining custom rooms/floors/templates in the .jsons does work and DungeonLoader does support loading files from a "dungeonframework" folder in the directory of Persona 4 Golden, the purpose of this release is to put it in the public to see if the build as it stands interrupts any part of a regular Persona 4 Golden playthrough.
+While defining custom rooms/floors/templates in the .jsons does work and DungeonFramework does support loading files from a "dungeonframework" folder in the directory of Persona 4 Golden, the purpose of this release is to put it in the public to see if the build as it stands interrupts any part of a regular Persona 4 Golden playthrough.
 If you do insist on trying to implement custom dungeon stuff at this time, I am on the [Persona modding Discord](https://discord.gg/naoto) if you have any questions or insights.<br><br>

 That being said, there is one configuration options I wish to make note of: if the warning/error text about loading the default files is something that annoys you, it can be suppressed via an option in the Reloaded-II config.